brentlintner/linus/README.md

 # Linus

-A terminal-based conversational AI coding partner that helps you write software more efficiently.
+A CLI based conversational AI coding partner that helps you write software more efficiently.

 ## Features

-*   **Context-Aware Assistance:**  Maintains session history and project context for consistent, relevant suggestions.
+* **Highly Tuned:**  Built on a custom, finely tuned prompt and model config for optimal performance.
+* **Context-Aware:**  Automatically includes up-to-date project files, directory structure, terminal logs, and other relevant context in each request.
+* **Persistent Memory:**  Maintains a history of interactions, allowing the AI to remember past conversations and context.
-*   **File System Integration:**  Reads and writes directly to project files while showing diffs, allowing for seamless integration and modification.
+* **File System Integration:**  Writes directly to project files while showing diffs.
-*   **Fuzzy Finder:** Fuzzy search for files to reference in the current message.
+* **Command Completion:** Fuzzy search files to reference (`@`), or run specific commands (`$`).
-*   **Customizable Ignored Files**: Supports ignoring files and folders via `.linignore`, and auto ignoring anything in your `.gitignore` file
+* **Ignore Files**: Alongside a default ignore list, supports custom ignores via `.linignore`, and auto ignores anything in your `.gitignore` file.
+* **Tmux Integration**:  Automatically adds relevant panes and their history to the prompt.
+* **Project Specific Customization**: Supports per-project `.lin.md` files for further customization of the AI's behaviour and context.

 ## Dependencies